ymattw/joyus/_posts/2016-05-27-reject-large-files-in-gitlab.md

 - I can `echo $'\e[31m'` ([ANSI escape code](https://en.wikipedia.org/wiki/ANSI_escape_code)) to highlight text in red and `echo $'\e[0m'` to reset
-- GitLab expects my customized hook to be placed under **REPO/custom_hooks/pre-receive**

-Finally I worked out a prototype in bash script and it worked fine, no more file has size exceeds 10MB can be pushed in!
+Finally I worked out a prototype in bash script.
+Name it `pre-receive`, set execution bit with `chmod +x`, then use a cron job to place it under **custom_hooks/** dir of all repos.
+It worked fine, no more file has size exceeds 10MB can be pushed in!

 ```bash
 #!/bin/bash